utsav31703/chat-bot/README.md

 # 💬 AI Chatbot

 An interactive AI-powered chatbot using **Google's Gemini API**, allowing users to send messages, upload files, and receive intelligent responses in real-time.
+#You can use this bot by clicking on https://chat-bot-uk.netlify.app/
 ## 📌 Features
 - **🤖 AI-Powered Responses** – Uses Google's Gemini API to generate meaningful replies
 - **📂 File Upload Support** – Users can attach and preview images in chat